Veronica

 2015 Yakima Reservation mare

-Suitability: In Training, For Advanced Rider (green horse)
+Suitability: For Advanced Rider (green horse)

 Color: chestnut